-At a preliminary stage, an $m$-component normal mixture distribution is fitted to the data using the Expectation Maximization (EM) algorithm \citep[see e.g.][]{mclachlan2000} with the number of components chosen\footnotemark\ by the Akaike (AIC) and Bayesian (BIC) information criteria.
-The resultant estimates of $m$ are denoted by $\hat{m}_{A}$ and $\hat{m}_{B}$, respectively.
+At a preliminary stage, an $m$-component normal mixture distribution is fitted to the data using the Expectation Maximization (EM) algorithm; see, e.g., \citet{mclachlan2000}.
+The number of components is chosen\footnotemark\ by the Akaike (AIC) and Bayesian (BIC) information criteria.
+The resultant estimates of $m$ are denoted by $\hat{m}_{A}$ and $\hat{m}_{B}$ respectively.
 There is considerable evidence that supports the use of BIC to select the number of components.
-In particular, \citet{roeder1997} showed that if the goal is to estimate a density $g$ by a univariate normal mixture, choosing $m$ by BIC yields a consistent estimator of $g$; see also \citet[Sec.6.9.3]{mclachlan2000}, \citet{fraley2002}, and references therein.
-For the NM distributions, the true number of components, $m_{0}$, is also included for comparison.
+In particular, \citet{roeder1997} show that if the goal is to estimate a density $f$ by a univariate normal mixture, choosing $m$ by BIC yields a consistent estimator of $f$; see also \citet[Section 6.9.3]{mclachlan2000}, \citet{fraley2002}, and references therein.
+For the NM distributions the true number of components, $m_{0}$, is also included for comparison.